Trump Administration Curbs Immigration for Additional 6 Countries in Election-Year Push to Restrict Visas

 Trump has said a travel ban is necessary to protect Americans.
 But opponents have argued that he seeks to target Muslim countries, pointing to comments he made as a candidate in 2015 calling for a “total and complete shutdown of Muslims entering the United States until our country’s representatives can figure out what is going on.”

-The seven countries with considerably more restrictions include nations with littler or no diplomatic relationship to the U.S. They include five majority-Muslim nations: Iran, Libya, Somalia, Syria, and Yemen.
+The seven countries with considerably more restrictions include nations with little or no diplomatic relationship to the U.S. They include five majority-Muslim nations: Iran, Libya, Somalia, Syria, and Yemen.

 Sudan and Kyrgyzstan are majority-Muslim countries.
 Nigeria is about evenly split between Christians and Muslims but has the world’s fifth-largest population of Muslims, according to the Pew Research Center.